-Natural England - Statutory nature conservation sites - no objection

-Natural England has assessed this application using the Impact Risk Zones data (IRZs) and is satisfied that the proposed development being carried out in strict accordance with the details of the application, as submitted, will not damage or destroy the interest features for which Tabley Mere SSSI has been notified.
+The proposed amendments to the original application are unlikely to have significantly different impacts on the natural environment than the original proposal.
+Statutory nature conservation sites - no objection Natural England has assessed this application using the Impact Risk Zones data (IRZs) and is satisfied that the proposed development being carried out in strict accordance with the details of the application, as submitted, will not damage or destroy the interest features for which Tabley Mere SSSI has been notified.
 We therefore advise your authority that this SSSI does not represent a constraint in determining this application.